fluffy/blinky/design.md

 On the 2.048 Mhz VCO, will need to adjust pot to get in range.
 30 degree turn made huge difference.

+# ESD

+The SN74LVC1G14 provide ESD protection.
+The USB has pretection with the TODO chip.
+The AD8397 for audio ciricuits on blink board have no protection on current design.
+The ADA4807 on clock board have no protection.
+The power input on clock board has no protection.

 # TODO